 Among the older, optometrist inmates:

 Graham Lewis – A companion worth his weight in gold.
-Never phased, always cheerful.
+Never fazed, always cheerful.
 Keenly aware of the hilarity of this fake existence we were leading.
 He’d been assigned to D Company.
 We were in A and we were chuffed when he got transferred to our (better) company.
-We were good company!
+We were good company and so was he!

 Les Chrich.
 Shyer smile.
 Interested and interesting.
-Always had a serious girlfriend and was pretty much focussed on her.
-Married her after the ‘war ended’ I think.
+Always had a serious girlfriend and was pretty much focused on her.
+Fell in love and married her after the ‘war ended’ I think.
 Not for long, though.
-Joined me in Durban after basics and officers’ course (all the Durban guys, who had pleaded to the point of irritation to be sent to Durban for a host of desperately ‘good reasons’ had been sent to ‘the border’ – the Namibian border, where I had applied to go!).
+Joined me in Durban after basics and officers’ course.
+Fell in love there too.
+And married her too, I think.
+Falls in love.

 In perverse army style all the Durban guys who had pleaded to the point of irritation to be sent to Durban for a host of desperately ‘good reasons’ had been sent to ‘the border’ – the Namibian/Angolan border, where I had applied to go!
 Les and I – from up-country – were sent to Durban!

 Loopspruit – walking creek; running stream;

 daardie luitenant – female officer who was neither ancient nor obese – thus highly desirable in our dearth-of-ladies circumstances;